How to buy Facebook (Meta Platforms) shares

 Is Facebook (Meta Platforms) under- or over-valued?

-Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+Valuing a stock is incredibly difficult, let alone a "Magnificent 7" stock, and any metric has to be viewed as part of a bigger picture of overall performance.
 However, analysts commonly use some key metrics to help gauge value.
 Check out the Facebook (Meta Platforms) P/E ratio, PEG ratio and EBITDA.

 However, Facebook (Meta Platforms)'s P/E ratio is best considered in relation to those of others within the industry or those of similar companies.

-Facebook (Meta Platforms)'s "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.4407.
-A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.
+Facebook (Meta Platforms)'s "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.9298.
+A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Facebook (Meta Platforms)'s future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.